s4lt3d/Unity-Timeline-Visualizer/README.md

 ## Discussions
 - **Custom Shader Development:** A basic implementation of a fragment shader was written by hand.
 However, utilizing a visual shader tool is significantly easier and provides the same benefits and a hand written shader.
--- The shader graph used was Amiplify Shader Editor which provides the raw shader code if performance tweaking becomes nessecary.
+- The shader graph used was Amiplify Shader Editor which provides the raw shader code if performance tweaking becomes nessecary.
+This editors supports all supported platforms and allows the designer to quickly specify all fallbacks if needed.